AhmadElwan/Fine-Tuned-LLM/README.md

 # Fine-Tuned Llama2 on a single dataset using LoRA and QLoRA techniques

+# Fine-Tuning:
+The process of taking a pre-trained model and adapting it to a new task or dataset.

 # LoRA:
 Efficiently adapts pre-trained models by updating a smaller subset of parameters, reducing computational cost and memory usage while preserving model performance.